 - Incomplete documentation.

-- Discrepancies in details submitted.
+- Discrepancies in the details submitted.

 - Mismatched identity or address proofs.